Messi agrees to join PSG following Barcelona exit (report) - Transfer news

 [ MORE: Transfer news: Grealish to Man City deal close; Lukaku back to Chelsea ]

-UPDATE: Messi has reportedly chosen to join PSG after agreeing a two-year contract (with an option for a third) with the Ligue 1 giants.
-An announcement could come as early as next week.
+The legendary forward has called a press conference at Barcelona’s Nou Camp home on Sunday, August 8 at 6am ET to discuss the situation.
+You can watch that live here.

+That will be the first time we will hear directly from Messi after Barcelona held a news conference on Friday where club president Joan Laporta explained the financial problems which restrict them from signing Messi to a new deal.

-Barcelona president Joan Laporta held a press conference after the club released a statement saying that could not sign Messi to a new contract due to La Liga rules over the size of the salary.
+Barcelona president Laporta held the press conference after the club released a statement saying that could not sign Messi to a new contract due to La Liga rules over the size of the salary.

 “We are over the salary limit that we are allowed.
 It is as simple as that,” Laporta confirmed.

-Note: UPDATE: Messi has reportedly agreed to join PSG, where he will play for fellow Argentine Mauricio Pochettino and alongside longtime friends Neymar and Angel di Maria, among others, after agreeing a two-year contract (reportedly with an option for a third) with the Ligue 1 giants.
-An announcement is expected at an event in Paris on Tuesday.